souzamarlon/bootcamp-fastfeet/README.md

 # bootcamp-fastfeet
-Final test from Rocketseat bootcamp.
+Fastfeet app for the Rocketseat bootcamp final challenge.